-Since the end of 2024, passengers from Serbia, as well as other countries that are not EU members, will face new rules when entering the Schengen zone.
-These new systems, known as EES (Entry/Exit System) and ETIAS (European Travel Information and Authorization System), aim to enhance security and facilitate faster border crossings as the ultimate goal, but they also bring changes in the way non-EU passengers plan and organize their trips.
-For consolation, the new systems will not only apply to us, but also to citizens of Great Britain, as well as South and North America.
+New rules are being prepared for entry into Schengen zone countries for travelers from Serbia, Macedonia, as well as other non-EU countries.
+These new systems, known as EES (Entry/Exit System) and ETIAS (European Travel Information and Authorization System), aim to improve security and speed up border crossing as the ultimate goal, but also bring changes in the way travelers from outside the EU plan and organize their trips.
+If it’s any consolation, the new systems will not only apply to us, but also to citizens of Great Britain, as well as to South and North America.

 What is EES and How Does It Work?

-The system is intended to track how long passengers stay within the Schengen zone (maximum of 90 days in a 180-day period) and reduce the possibility of illegal stays.
-Registration in the EES will be done every time passengers travel to Schengen zone countries, including Bulgaria, Romania, and Cyprus, and will replace manual passport stamping.
+The purpose of the system is to monitor how long travelers stay within the Schengen zone (a maximum of 90 days in a 180-day period), as well as to reduce the possibility of illegal stays.
+EES registration will be done every time travelers travel to Schengen countries including Bulgaria, Romania and Cyprus and will replace manual stamping of passports.

 Why Was the Implementation of the EES System Delayed?